Two Kooks » ALL RECIPES » Dessert Recipes » Chocolate Toffee With Hazelnuts

 • 1/2 teaspoon baking soda

-• 10 ounce dark, semi-sweet or milk chocolate, chopped (or 2 cups chocolate chips)
+• 10 ounces dark, semi-sweet or milk chocolate, chopped or ~1 3/4 cups chocolate chips

-• OPTIONAL: 1 teaspoon lime zest (2 limes); 1 teaspoon flaky sea salt (fleur de sel)
+• Optional: 1 teaspoon lime zest (2 limes); and/or 1 teaspoon flaky sea salt (fleur de sel)

 Instructions